cereniyim/fraud-detection-app/README.md

 - 18370728-18370788 block range as test dataset

 The distribution of features from the test dataset in the log scale (as the both features are highly positively-skewed distributions) are as follows.
 The red circle shows where most of the data are centered.
-Axes show the original range.
+Axes show the original data range.

 ![inference_features_distribution.png](images/inference_features_distribution.png)

-Some outlier samples/regions are visible:
+Some outlier samples and regions are visible:
 - low value txs (left hand side of the circle)
 - high gas_cost txs (above the circle)
 - high value txs (right hand side of the circle)